SalonenTeemu/simple-android-applications/README.md

 # simple-android-applications

-This repository contains some simple Android applications implemented with Java.
+This repository contains some simple Android applications implemented as independent course exercises with Java.

 ## check-weather-finland